geph-official/geph/design/api-binder.md

 Security is provided by signatures at the exits, as detailed in the document about them.

+### Obtaining a captcha

+The method is `POST /fresh-captcha`.
+(POST prevents middleboxes like the CDN from caching).
+The response is:

+    {
+        "CaptchaID": some base64 string,
+        "CaptchaImg": base64-encoded PNG image
+    }

+### Registering an account

+The method is `POST /register-account`.
+The request looks like this:

+    {
+        "Username": desired username,
+        "PubKey": public key,
+        "CaptchaID": id of solved captcha,
+        "CaptchaSoln": solution for captcha
+    }

+In the response, `200` means a successful registration, `400` means malformed username, `409` means the username already exists, and `403` in case the captcha is wrong.

 ## Methods only allowed with end-to-end encryption

 ### General info about an account